Introduction

 ubuntu@dc1-master:~$ k get nodes NAME STATUS ROLES AGE VERSION dc1-master Ready control-plane,master 15d v1.24.7+k3s1 dc1-worker2 Ready <none> 15d v1.24.7+k3s1 dc1-worker1 Ready <none> 15d v1.24.7+k3s1

-Create a Vault Cluster on Kubernetes:-
+Create a Vault Cluster on Kubernetes

-We will create a single server Vault cluster without TLS using its `vault-values.yaml` file below, which creates 1 single vault server pod and a vault-agent-injector.
-If you want to create a cluster with TLS, please refer to the guide.
+- We will create a single server Vault cluster without TLS using its `vault-values.yaml` file below, which creates a single vault server pod and vault-agent-injector.

 global: enabled: true tlsDisable: true server: standalone: enabled: true config: | listener "tcp" { address = "[::]:8200" tls_disable = "true" cluster_address = "[::]:8201" } storage "raft" { path = "/vault/data" }

-To get more info on the available helm values configuration options, check the Helm Chart Configuration page.
+- To get more info on the available helm values configuration options, check the Helm Chart Configuration page.

 $ helm repo add hashicorp https://helm.releases.hashicorp.com && helm repo update $ helm install vault -f ./vault-values.yaml hashicorp/vault --version "0.25.0"

-The vault starts uninitialized and in a sealed state.
+- The vault starts uninitialized and in a sealed state.

 $ k get po NAME READY STATUS RESTARTS AGE vault-0 0/1 Running 0 32s vault-agent-injector-6549d85b8f-l64fx 1/1 Running 0 32s

-Initialize Vault with one key share and one key threshold.
+- Initialize Vault with one key share and one key threshold.

 $ kubectl exec vault-0 -- vault operator init \ -key-shares=1 \ -key-threshold=1 \ -format=json > cluster-keys.json $ kubectl exec vault-0 -- vault operator unseal $(cat cluster-keys.json | jq -r ".unseal_keys_b64[]")